Why Do ATV and Motocross Helmets Have Visors (Peak)?

 While it is not, it’s the primary purpose; the peak may help to keep the glare from the sun out of your eyes.

 Goggles are necessary to protect the rider’s face due to the open-face design of an ATV and motocross helmet.
-But that is not the only reason why they are the preferred option for dusty off-road riding.
+But that is not the only reason they are the preferred option for dusty off-road riding.

-The visor of a motorcycle helmet does not protect the rider’s face that well against dust.
-However, goggles are outlined with a thick foam padding that creates a tight seal, blocking most of the dust from getting into the rider’s eyes.
+The visor of a motorcycle helmet does not protect the rider’s face well against dust.
+However, goggles are outlined with thick foam padding that creates a tight seal, blocking most of the dust from getting into the rider’s eyes.

 The elastic strap keeps the goggles pressed firmly against the rider’s face.